-With virtual technology making Black Mirror look more like a documentary every day, it’s no surprise forward-thinking companies have already started to experiment with it in their brand marketing.
+With virtual technology making Black Mirror look more like a documentary every day, it’s no surprise forward-thinking companies have already started to experiment with immersive technology in their brand marketing.

 The Global Virtual Reality Market was valued at 3.13 billion USD in 2017.
-It’s expected to climb to 49.7 billion by just 2023.
+Many expect it to climb to 49.7 billion by just 2023.
 The fact that we’re already seeing VR and AR immersive technologies appear in brand marketing is evidence of that.

-Traditional marketing methods are being transformed by this wave of new immersive technology and it’s likely to continue.
+Traditional marketing methods are being transformed by this wave of new tech and it’s likely to continue.
 Here are 5 reasons why:

 The days of uninspiring fold-up desks and branded pens are becoming a distant memory.
 Now, brands are using immersive technology to give visitors a fully developed live experience with their brand.

 At the 2016 San Diego Comic-Con, FX offered visitors a VR immersive experience.
 They were strapped to hospital beds and had HTC Vive headsets placed on their heads.

 The guests were then taken on a 5-minute virtual horror adventure to get people excited about the new season of American Horror Story.
 The experience was so popular it was fully booked throughout the entire convention.

 Rekorderlig took a similar path when they launched “Rekorderland” in London this summer.
 Rekorderland was a mixed reality experience allowing visitors to wear AR headsets that added holographic images and waves of light to the venue.
 They could also use Snapchat to interact with their drinks.